 6 months later: I’m playing in the important Buenos Aires Tango festival, CITA, organized by Fabian Salas.
 And Chicho and Eugenia performed on our our show, at La Viruta, on 18.March 2004.

 They performed with us also in the first tour in Stockholm & Malmo

 In 2004 started the electronic tango orquestra Bajofondo with Gustavo Santaolalla.
 Then came more, and more commercial projects.

 The women organizers of the practica El Motivo in Villa Malcom were very enthusiastic about Narcotango.
-Luciana Valle, Valencia Batiuk, and Dina Martinez founded El Motivo in 10 de mayo de 2004.
+Luciana Valle, Valencia Batiuk, and Dina Martinez founded El Motivo on 10 May, 2004.
 They not only played our music but for a long time they finished the milonga with our song Otra Luna instead of La Cumparsita.
-It was a symbol; they try to say something with that.
+It was a symbol; they said something with that.
 Also with them Narcotango made a performance called “No Tan Tango” (Not So Tango) for the Buenos Aires Tango Festival in March 2006 with 12 dancers, some from murga companies.
 Murga is a rhythm for carnival and the dance is without a partner and with some jumps.

 In 2005 we had a bigger tour in Europe.
 My first show in Berlin was 6.October 2005 in the Kulturbrauerei – we played in 10 German cities on that tour, and also in Portugal, Athens Greece, and Paris.
 In 2007, Michael Rühl invited us to the play in the Berlin Tango Festival on 26.May in the Ballhaus Rixdorf.